2018 Summer Online – Politics 212: International Relations

 - Vorjes, “Microsoft Bids to Acquire Catholic Church” (1994) This is 1994 – you can imagine Amazon or Google instead today…

 - Thomas Friedman, foreign affair columnist for the New York Times and author of The Lexus and the Olive Tree.
 First, watch this wonderful introduction to the shift, in his opinion, from the realist Cold War model to the liberal/global globalization model. (watch 13 minutes, from 4:48 to 17:48 – you should watch much more if you are interested, of course; his talk ends at 47:11) It’s from 1999, more than two years before September 11, 2001.
 Today, Friedman is widely criticized as a pollyannish cheerleader for globalization.
-Skip to 4:48 and watch through 17:48
+Skip if you like to 4:48 and watch through 17:48

 Then read these selections (posted in Bb) from that book: chapter 3 “The Lexus and the Olive Tree” and chapter 12 “Golden Arches Theory of Conflict Prevention”.
 For the moment, they are also available on the web here and elsewhere; I urge you to buy this book, it’s very interesting time travel and quite unintentionally has some of the roots of Trump’s election and policies.
 Friedman’s not a scholar – we’ll see Kehonae & Nye’s “complex interdependence” later.